secgroundzero/CS-Aggressor-Scripts/README.md

 ## Description

+:information_source: This project contains CNA files for Cobalt Strike, parsers for automated editing of the CNA files, and guides to set up webhooks on the Slack application.

-These scripts will notify you via the Slack application when:
+These CNA files will notify you via the Slack application when:

 - A new client connects to the team server.
 - A CS client disconnects from the team server.